Faderhead: History

-Faderhead's live shows are currently supported by either Jörg Lütkemeier (formerly Straftanz) or Joel Meyer (formerly Project SAM) on keyboards and backing vocals.
-He has also previously been supported live by Daniel Meyer.
-The Hamburg producer/vocalist uses different musicians for live performances and has collaborated on stage with musicians like Daniel Myer (Haujobb), Shawn "Ultimate MC" Mierez or with Marco Visconti (formerly XP8) - nicknamed “The Lord” - as the longest standing member.
+A hallmark of Faderhead's performances is the rotating lineup of live musicians.
+Faderhead's live shows are currently supported by either Danny "The Delta Mode" Bernath or Yannick Waldner and Raphael Fischer (Dancefloor Gladiatorz) or Elliott Berlin (Combichrist, Nidbild).
+He has also previously been supported live by Joel & Daniel Meyer (Project SAM) or Jörg Lütkemeier (Straftanz).
+The Hamburg producer/vocalist uses different musicians for live performances and has collaborated on stage with musicians like Daniel Myer (Haujobb), Shawn "Ultimate MC" Mierez or with Marco Visconti (formerly XP8) - nicknamed “The Lord” - who stood out as the longest-running member, supporting Faderhead from 2008 to 2018.